 Your blog can also end up getting penalised by search engines for having thin content.
 Basically, content that offers no value and has no unique qualities about it.
 While originally thin content focused more on directly flouting the rules like duplicate posts, copy paste posts, scraped articles, or doorway pages, nowadays it’s more advanced.
 While your blog probably won’t get penalised for the odd Top Ten Tips for *something or other* just because it’s been written about multiple times on other blogs, if that’s the only content you’re putting out you could find your blog suffering because search engines regards your blog of having little value to searchers.

 Whenever I sit down to write a new blog post, I try and think about whether what I want to blog about is generic content.
-Whether or not my readers will be interested to read what I’ve written or whether they’re just going to skim through it because they’ve already read the information on a tonne of other blogs.
+Whether or not my readers will be interested to read what I’ve written or whether they’re just going to skim through it because they’ve already read the information on a tone of other blogs.